MomoRC-tech/MoGliFC-Flight-Controller/README.md

 # Overview
 MoGliFC is an STM32H743-based flight controller for quadcopters ('drones') as well as aircraft with wings.
-Winged aircraft typically require servos to be connected to the flight controller while copters typically have no such requireemnt.
+Winged aircraft typically require servos to be connected to the flight controller while copters typically have no such requirement.

 ### Quadcopter and Wing
 MoGliFC addresses both use-cases by providing a scored extension board for the servo connectors which also holds the BEC for the servos.
 When removed, the signal outputs remain on the flight controller and